 The TIF Plan outlined projected assessed valuation for the Marketplace.
-Although the projected AV in Tax Year 2020 was not achieved, the AV for Tax Year 2021 and Tax Year 2022 was achieved.
+Although the projected AV in Tax Year 2018, 2019 and 2020 was not achieved, the AV for Tax Year 2021, 2022 and 2023 was achieved.
 The variances in the projected AV and actual AV are caused by the timelines in opening major businesses (i.e., grocery and hardware stores) within the redevelopment area.
 Given the TIF plan projections, the total assessed valuation was expected to increase to \$5.9 million by Tax Year 2040.
 Currently, actual assessed valuation is tracking well against these AV projections.
-In fact, Finance staff recently received preliminary AV estimates from Clay County and the preliminary valuation for the Marketplace TIF is \$6,075,540 which eclipses the Plan's projection.
+Actual AV from Clay County for the Marketplace TIF for 2023 is \$6,075,540 which surpasses the Plan's projection.
 Staff will continue to monitor these projections going forward as new businesses are added to the tax rolls.
 The assessed valuation helps develop the basis for PILOT monies distributed to the taxing jurisdictions, which will be discussed next in this staff report.